kcodek/cmake_sample_projects/notes.md

         target_link_directories(<target> INTERFACE <linker-search-dir>... )

 * use 'PUBLIC' when the requirement is both build and usage
+* In CMake, `target_link_libraries` is used to model dependencies between targets.
-* Warning: Although `target_link_libraries` can be used without these keywords, you should never forget to use these keywords in Modern CMake!
+    Warning: Although `target_link_libraries` can be used without these keywords, you should never forget to use these keywords in Modern CMake!

-Finding External Dependency - BOOST
+* Finding External Dependency - BOOST
 * Using `find_package` to locate Boost.
 If found, sets variables:
     `Boost_INCLUDE_DIRS`, containing include-path
     `Boost_LIBRARIES`, containing file-paths to shared libraries